02 Nov Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 An example

 For example, I asked this soul-colleague (who is coaching with me 1:1) to chunk up their long-term income goal from the making and the promotion of their art into a near-term income goal.
-And I specifically gave them the homework of doing this homework three times:
+I said they should do this in three stages.

 Once you see yourself achieving something important, you can keep right on doing it.